 Since many people visit historic sites and museums on weekends, museum workdays are not subject to official holidays in Iran.
 It is regular in many countries.
 Usually, Monday, which is the first working day, is a holiday for museums.
 But even on Mondays, Iranian tourist attractions are open and can be visited.

-Officially, tourist sites and museums that are staffed by guides and guards, just have a seven-day official holiday in Iran which are national or religion's ceremonial events.
+Officially, tourist sites and museums that are staffed by guides and guards, just have a seven-day official holiday in Iran which are a national or religion's ceremonial event.
 These seven days are:

 These seven days have been formally announced by the Ministry of Cultural Heritage and Tourism as museum holidays.
 But you might have seen museums close doors on other days too.

 Well, don't be surprised!
-There are festival or events in Iran that all the people are involved in them, like the 13th day of the Persian New Year, nature's day, Sizdah-be-dar.
+There are festivals or events in Iran that all the people are involved in them, like the 13th day of the Persian New Year, nature's day, Sizdah-be-dar.
 Sometimes these national-celebrated days are the reason why museums take a holiday.
 It is also due to the religious ceremonies of Iranian religious communities in the historic places to which they belong, like ancient churches or temples.
 And the last reason could be the political reasons for closing historic sites on specific days.

 We have provided you with a complete list of these unofficial holidays.
 But we recommend you check the day and time of visiting historic sites with their websites and support team for better planning.

 The following is a list of tourist sites and heritages that are closed on certain days for various reasons:

 This magnificent and spectacular cathedral has got its specific holidays.
 Most of these holidays are due to Christian religious occasions.
 For this reason, we recommend that you also consider these holidays for visiting other churches in Iran, so that your visit does not interfere with church events.
-Please contact with the support of the cathedral for accurate information regarding off dates.
+Please contact the support of the cathedral for accurate information regarding off dates.

 December 31: New Year celebration (Nowruz)